Skip to main content

 FAQ

-why use the same framework for every competitor
+Why use the same framework for every competitor?

 Analysing each rival through identical lenses — positioning, product, pricing, marketing, reviews — makes their strengths and gaps directly comparable.
 That comparability is what lets you spot market-wide patterns and decide where you can realistically differentiate.

-what is the most important part
+What is the most important section?

 The summary.
 Research only matters if it leads to a decision, so the framework ends by forcing you to name the single biggest threat and the single biggest opportunity — the inputs your strategy should actually act on.